zoom-c/docs/trezor-user/fillingoutyourrecoverycard.rst

 .. note:: It is safe to unplug your TREZOR device at any time except during updates.

+.. hint:: You can print more :download:`recovery cards <images/recovery_card.pdf>` and store them at different physical locations.

 - Continue to :doc:`receivingpayments`

 - Continue to :doc:`makingpayments`